powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value for `loadPowerFactorConstant` property is `false`.

 **dcUseTransformerRatio**
 The `dcUseTransformerRatio` property is an optional property that defines if ratio of transformers should be used in the flow equations during DC approximation.
-The default value of this parameter is `true`.
+The default value of this parameter is `false`.

+**updateFlows**
+The `updateFlows` property is an optional property that defines if flows have to be updated after a DC load flows computation.

 ### Configuration file example
 See below an extract of a config file that could help: